Kat24C/Mushrooms/README.md

    * It asks for user name, email, mushroom preferences and how often they eat mushrooms.
 <img src="assets/gallery/join.png" width=50% alt="Screenshot of join section">

+## Testing
+  * I tested the pages in different browsers including Edge, Chrome and Brave.
+  * I used devtools to confirm that this project is responsive, looks good and functions on different screen sizes.
+  * I confirmed that the form works: it requires entry at every field, the email field will only accept an email, the Tell me more button works.

+### Bugs